PoisotLab/ms_network_prediction/manuscript.md

 of the processes they encode [@Thompson2012FooWeb], and that can account for their spatial, temporal, and climatic dimensions [@Burkle2011FutPla].
 In this paper, we adopt a question-driven approach to identify opportunities within this research agenda, and suggest a "roadmap" forward toward the prediction of species interactions across space and time.

-# Meta
+## What is a species interaction network?

-- *Box 1: Biological Examples of Species Interaction Networks*
+- *Box 1: What is a species interaction network?*
   - Definitions
     - Species Interaction
     - Species Interaction Strength